 Treating Group B Strep

 Testing for the bacteria is a painless process.
 It is done between weeks 35 and 37 of your pregnancy.
-For the test, your healthcare provider uses cotton swabs to take samples from the vagina and anus.
+For the test, your healthcare provider uses cotton swabs to take samples from your vagina and anus.
 These samples are sent to the lab.
-Your healthcare provider will receive your test results in about 2 days.
+Your healthcare provider will receive your test results about 2 days later.
 Results show whether you have group B strep.

-Treatment is given if you test positive for group B strep.
-It may also be given if you have not been tested but you have risk factors.
-Either way, treatment is not given until labor begins.
-Group B strep can return after treatment, so IV antibiotics are started during labor.
+If you test positive for group B strep, you'll be treated with IV antibiotics.
+You may also be treated if you have not been tested but you have risk factors.
+Either way, treatment is not given until labor begins, unless group B strep is diagnosed in the urine.
+Group B strep can return after treatment, so IV antibiotics are started during labor and also given at the time of delivery.
 This should not affect the course of labor.
-After the birth, your baby will be observed in the hospital for 24 to 48 hours.
+After the birth, your baby will be observed in the hospital for 24 hours to 48 hours.
 This is to make sure that he or she has not been infected.
 Your baby’s blood may also be tested.

 In newborns, most cases of group B strep infection are detected before the mother and baby go home.
 But in very rare cases, a late-onset infection can happen.
 Call your baby’s healthcare provider right away if your baby:

 Appears stressed or is fussy and can’t be calmed

 Has breathing difficulties

 Has a rapid, extremely low, or irregular heart rate